 And it is unpopular all across the country except for those bubbles of New York, D.C., Los Angeles, and San Francisco.

-And that it's very unpopular.
+And that is very unpopular.

 And Democratic officials are screaming bloody murder that it's playing into the president's hands in the election.

-Said one guy from New Hampshire, a director for Pete Buddhjudge's presidential campaign, but from a political perspective, I don't want to spend a year talking about how Democrats tried to impeach him and couldn't pull it off.
+But from a political perspective, I don't want to spend a year talking about how Democrats tried to impeach him and couldn't pull it off.

-Because I don't see anybody that's elected in Congress.
+Instead of healthcare, this guy's not stupid because I don't see anybody that's elected in Congress.

-They haven't done anything for three years except try to impeach Trump and investigate, investigate and push lies, untruths, conspiracy theories, and a hoax.
+They haven't done anything for three years except try to impeach Trump and investigate, investigate, and push lies, untruths, conspiracy theories, and a hoax.

-And so you even have Senate Democrats, they're weighing in on this.
+And so you even have Senate Democrats.

 You know, you got the always sanctimonious Chucky Schumer announcing that he'd support Nancy if they decide to go on their kamikaze impeachment mission.